 When visiting research bases or stations in Antarctica, tourists are asked to remove shoes, never to enter a building unless invited, not to interfere with scientific work, and to remember that researchers are using up precious work time to accommodate them.

-Make sure that restroom facilities aboard ship are used before visiting a base, as it is very bad practice to ask to use one onshore as it adds to the amount of waste that has to be removed by the researchers at a later date.
+Travellers should make sure that restroom facilities aboard ship are used before visiting a base, as it is very bad practice to ask to use one onshore, as it adds to the amount of waste that has to be removed by the researchers at a later date.

 The international dialling code for Antarctica is +672.
 Ship-based communication is by satellite phone.